 Thanks, it’s great to be here!
 My passion for web development started a long time ago, at secondary school.
 Back then, in the glory days of Internet Explorer and Flash, I made static HTML pages.
 Skip forward a few years, and at university I cut my teeth in object-oriented programming (OOP).
 I created various programs in Java and built my own framework to support an e-commerce project written using PHP.

-Could you tell us a little bit about your previous work experience?
+Tell us a little about your previous work experience?

 After university, I began my career in web development, working for an insurance firm.
 I spent six years with the company, working on various in-house PHP and multi-tenanted systems such as Salesforce.
 The systems and projects I was involved with ranged from large monoliths to small interconnected applications.
 During this time, I also had the opportunity to work under numerous development methodologies.

 Moving on from the Fintech space, I started working for a cyber security start-up.
 I was part of a larger development house and helped develop a collection of Laravel applications, which supported an online automated pen-testing suite.
 Here I had the opportunity to work with VueJS using the Nuxt.js framework, which I really enjoyed.
 It was a welcome change to see the backend framework structure and practices be adapted in frontend development.